arcVaishali/HackSpace/README.md

 --------------------------------------------------------------------------------------------------------------------

-HackSpace is a tool by the Hackers for the Hackers.
-Inspiration - [Workana](https://workona.com) and [Toby](https://www.gettoby.com/) - These tools are not developer specific and freely available.
-We aim to make a tool which has the following features.
+HackSpace is a tool by the Hackers for the Hackers which draws inspiration from [Workana](https://workona.com) and [Toby](https://www.gettoby.com/) - These tools are not developer specific and are not freely available.

 ### Features
-- It will be easily accessible and available for use as a **Chrome Extension- Developer Tool**
+- It is easily accessible and available for use as a **Chrome Extension- Developer Tool**
-- It will be like a **container** consisting of various **tools** like-
+- It is like a **container** consisting of various **tools** like-
    + **Designer Tools** like,
       - Figma, Moqups, Basalmiq, Invision, Axure, OmniGraffle
    + **File sharing tools** like,